pacocoursey/6s/README.md

 }
 ```

-6s will login to Discord with the specified credentials and start seeking desirable discriminators.
-It will exit when one has been found.
+6s will exit when a desirable discriminator has been found on one of the accounts.

 You can't currently change the list of discriminators.
 At the moment it includes: